James T. Crawley, M.Ed., ATC, PT

 In addition to working at the Student Health Center, she is an adjunct faculty member and clinical preceptor in the Division of Nursing in Undergraduate, Accelerated and Graduate Programs.
 On campus, Julie focuses on assisting students in becoming more active and independent participants in their own health care.

 Kerry Zona has been working at Dominican College since August 2017 as an Administrative Assistant for the Athletic Training Program.
-Kerry prepares files, spreadsheets, schedules appointments, and deals with incoming clinical students, as well as, performing other administrative duties as requested.
+Kerry prepares files, spreadsheets, schedules appointments, and Emily.